forus-labs/forui/CONTRIBUTING.md

 Subclasses can interact with Forui in unforeseen ways, and cause potential issues.
 It is not breaking to initially mark classes as `final`, and subsequently unmark it.
 The inverse isn't true.
 Favor composition over inheritance.

+### Minimize dependency on Cupertino/Material

+Cupertino and Material specific widgets should be avoided when possible.

 ### Minimize dependency on 3rd party packages